VictorDenisov/victordenisov.github.com/source/_posts/2018-08-31-conscious-programmer.markdown

 Modern programming languages are a break through in this area.
-But we still have a huge gap between the abstractions that modern languages provide and libraries.
+But we still have a huge gap between the abstractions that modern languages provide and library primitives.
 Languages give us too small abstractions.
 Libraries give us too big abstractions.
 The great number of different languages only inhibits the formation of this middle layer.

 // Suggestion